 While this Member Guide aims to provide you with sufficient information to understand your benefits and the environment superannuation operates in, it does not take into account your personal circumstances and investment goals.
-That is why you may want to consider discussing your superannuation arrangements with a licensed financial adviser.
+You may want to consider discussing your superannuation arrangements with a licensed financial adviser.